Share this Article

 With New York City real estate prices hovering around record highs, stretching every dollar is the name of the game for buyers – and the lowest possible mortgage rate will help you reach the furthest.

-"Borrowers are always looking for the lowest rate for their mortgage," says Robbie Gendels, a senior loan officer in the New York City office of National Cooperative Bank.
+"Borrowers are always looking for the lowest rate for their mortgage," says Brittney Baldwin, vice president of National Cooperative Bank.
 "Overall mortgage rates are historically low--but there are a few strategies to lower your rate even more."

-2. Pay your bills on time: “Nothing says low-risk borrower like a credit score of 720 or higher,” says Gendels.
+2. Pay your bills on time: “Nothing says low-risk borrower like a credit score of 720 or higher,” says Baldwin.

 3. Buy points: When you “buy points,” you pay a fee to the lender when you close the sale in exchange for a lower interest rate.
 A point equals 1 percent of your mortgage amount—so if you’re borrowing $500,000, you’d pay $5,000 to lower your rate by whatever amount your lender is offering.
 These days, it’s typically a discount of around an eighth of a point.